zhenxiay/agno_os_basketball_ai/README.md

 # Basketball AI Agent

-An AI-driven **Basketball Analytics App** built on AgentOS that provides insights, predictions, and analysis for basketball games and player performance.
+An AI-driven **Basketball Analytics App** built on Agno framework that provides insights, predictions, and analysis for basketball games and player performance.

 ## Overview